GeoDS/Region2vec/README.md

 ```
 python clustering.py --filename your_filename
 ```

-OR use bash, run bash run_clustering.py to run clustering.py for all results.
+Here the 'your_filename' should be replaced with the generated file from step 1.

+3. Alternatively, to generate the clustering for all the files, please use bash, and run bash run_clustering.py.

 ```
 bash run_clustering.sh